 - (a) the Seller shall invoice the Buyer for the Price of the Goods and any other sums from time to time due and owing by the Buyer to the Seller under this Contract; and

-- (b) the total amount specified in the Invoice (the “Total Invoice Amount”) shall be paid prior to the date specified for payment in the Invoice which, unless otherwise stated in the Order Acknowledgment, shall be deemed payable prior to close of business on the last day of the month following the invoice date.
+- (b) the total amount specified in the Invoice shall be paid prior to the date specified for payment in the Invoice which, unless otherwise stated in the Order acknowledgment, shall be deemed payable prior to close of business on the last day of the month following the invoice date.

-- Where payment for the Goods is on Invoice or on Account, the Buyer shall pay the Price and any other costs in accordance therewith, notwithstanding that the Goods are being delivered by instalments and that any Goods remain undelivered.
+- Where payment for the Goods is on Invoice or on Account, the Buyer shall pay the Price and any other costs as set out at clause 3.5, notwithstanding that the Goods are being delivered by instalments and that any Goods remain undelivered.

-- The Seller reserves the right to treat any of its new or existing Buyers as a “Proforma Account” holder, whereby the total invoice for the Goods will require to be cleared funds with the Seller prior to the release or delivery of the Goods.
+- The Seller reserves the right to treat any of its new or existing Buyers as a “Proforma Account” holder, whereby the total invoice for the Goods will be required to be paid in cleared funds with the Seller prior to the release or delivery of the Goods.

-- If payment is made by cheque in accordance with clause 4.7 above, the Goods will not be released or delivered until the cheque has cleared to the Seller’s bank account.
+- If payment is made by cheque, the Goods will not be released or delivered until the cheque has cleared to the Seller’s bank account.
 For the avoidance of doubt, no payment shall be deemed to have been received until the Seller has received cleared funds.

-- Credit will only be given in the form of credit notes which can be used against further purchases from the Seller and are not transferable.
+- Credit will only be given in the form of credit notes which can be used against further purchases from the Seller and is not transferable.

 If the Buyer fails to make any payment on the due date then without prejudice to any other right or remedy available to the Seller, the Seller shall be entitled to:

 - cancel the Contract or suspend any further deliveries to the Buyer;